uber/cyborg/README.md

 ### Store Your VectorDrawables in a Single Repo

 You may find it convenient to allow designers to commit new assets directly to a repo that can be pulled into your Android and iOS repos by designers.

+### Snapshot Test Your VectorDrawables

+The easiest way to ensure correctness of your UIs that use static vector drawables is to snapshot test the UIs that use them using a tool like [UBSnapshotTestCase](https://github.com/uber/ios-snapshot-test-case).
+This will ensure that any code that isn't compiler-verified matches your expectations.